-Over the last 11 years I’ve been learning how to build and manage online communities at some of the UK’s leading health charities.
+Over the last 12 years I’ve been building and managing online communities at some of the UK’s leading health charities.
 Bringing people together to empower, connect and inform means the world to me.
 More importantly, it means a lot to the people I help support.

 This blog is about sharing experience and good practice in community management, particularly for non-profits and charities.
 You can find out more about my experience below.

 I work with non-profits and charities to provide advice on community strategy and community management and have delivered training and coaching to empower and enable community teams to thrive.

 Most of my work with with Alzheimer’s Society, a non-profit in the UK.
 I currently oversee Dementia Talking Point, an online peer support community.

 This involves overseeing three teams of volunteers and employees in different countries and with different roles, as well as overseeing product and service development, securing buy-in and funding, and raising the profile of the service internally and externally.

 As part of my role, I’ve received training from the Helplines Partnership and Samaritans in Safeguarding Masterclass, Emotional Resilience, Responding to Emotional Content and Managing Difficult Contacts.

 I have spoken at charity sector events, podcasts, and community management conferences about this work (see below for more details).

 Community industry experience